Mindriel/EarthQuack/README.md

 As this whole service resembles a cache - an option to consider would be **Redis** (or sth similar) not even a permanent DB.

+The data is being saved as returned from the master service, which is a lot of data.
+This is also considered to be WIP and very suboptimal, but only responses were to be optimal ;-)

 ### Daily function
 As a daily function **transferEarthquakeData** should suffice.